TheVeritOS/VeritOS.org/pages/index.md

 # VeritOS - Blockchain Operating System

 VeritOS is a Blockchain Operating System since 2018.
-As a blockchain-centric free OS, VeritOS heavily focused on security, privacy and usability.
-Built by skilled researchers and experienced open source fans, VeritOS presents the beautiful way forward for everyone interested in the open web.
+As a blockchain-centric free OS, VeritOS heavily focused on user security, privacy and usability.
+Built by skilled researchers and experienced open source fans, VeritOS presents the beautiful way forward for everyone interested in the next open web.

 $$
 E_{world}(x)\rightarrow (x+n) mod E_{world}(x)^{+} = (x-n) mod 26